 Ghana Sports July 8-21, 2018*through JFK

-Please note, the above dates reflect the time period of the project.
-Flight dates may vary to project dates due to airline schedules.
+Please note, the dates above refer to the project.
+Flight dates may differ slightly due to airline schedules.

 Can I Fly with Another Volunteer?

 Aside from the Escorted Flight option, there is a chance that you will fly on the same itinerary as another volunteer.
 Although it is uncommon that two volunteers have exactly the same itinerary all the way from start to finish, it is not unusual to find several High School Specials volunteers on at least a section of the itinerary.
 Our Travel Team constantly monitors flight arrangements and will inform you if this applies to you.

 If you would like to coordinate purchasing flights with other volunteers on your project, let us know a few months before the project begins and we will help you get in touch with them.